ShaunDevX/ShaunDevX/README.md

 👋 Hey there, I'm Shaun!
-I'm a 25-year old developer from Wales, passionate about coding and building exciting projects.
+I'm a 25-year-old developer from Wales, passionate about coding and building exciting projects.
 I specialise in:

 🚗 FiveM Development – Creating immersive experiences.
 🌐 Web Development – Bringing ideas to life on the web.